 Luckily, I have a special gift that’s called “color memory” and it is my super power!

 That means I see color to a greater degree and remember what I see later.

 So I am going to use my super power to train you on how to choose the right color using some basic tricks.

 By the end you will feel a whole lot more confident choosing paint colors!

-I feel very lucky that I’m color confident, but it came with practice.
+I feel very lucky that I have color confidence when it comes to choosing paint colors, but it came with practice.

-God gave me color memory and my career in apparel trained to match colors for people like Target and JCrew.
+God gave me color memory and my degree in textile manufacturing, plus career in apparel and home furnishing trained to match color standards for brands like GAP, Target and JCrew.

 The good news about paint is it is non-permanent and with a little free labor it’s easy to change over and over!

 Plus there is an endless supply of paint color options too, so you can ALWAYS find a color that will work for you.

 We are going to skip things like hue, value, contrast, etc. because it doesn’t make sense to anyone other than those trained in color theory.